Autumn COVID-19 booster and flu vaccines

 |Saturday 26 November||Lambourn Pharmacy, The Broadway, Lambourn, RG17 8XY||2pm - 5pm|

 The flu vaccine is available for younger children, older people, those in clinical risk groups and pregnant women.
 To book an appointment for a flu vaccine contact your GP practice or pharmacy.

-From mid-October 2022, people aged 50 to 64 years old that aren’t in a clinical risk group, will also be able to get a free flu vaccine.
+People aged 50 to 64 years old that aren’t in a clinical risk group, will also be able to get a free flu vaccine.
 The flu vaccine is offered through schools for school-aged children and pregnant women can get their flu vaccine through their GP practice, pharmacy or maternity service.

 The COVID-19 and the flu vaccine can be given on the same day and some people might get both vaccines at the same time.
 However, this may not always be possible, so we encourage everybody to get each vaccination as soon as they can, rather than waiting to get both at the same time.

 Please help to keep yourself and those around you safe against these viruses by getting vaccinated when you are invited.
 You can find out more about what vaccinations you may need, and information about how to book an appointment, by visiting www.nhs.uk/flujab and www.nhs.uk/covid-vaccine.

 Flu is caused by influenza viruses that infect the windpipe and lungs.
 Flu will often get better on its own, but it can make some people seriously ill.
 It's important to get the flu vaccine if you're advised to.